kean/Nuke/README.md

 <img align="right" src="https://user-images.githubusercontent.com/1567433/59148462-94f60280-8a09-11e9-906a-6c7209b8f8c8.png" width="360"/>

-Here are some of the protocols which can be used for customization:
+Here are the protocols which can be used for customization:

 - `DataLoading` – Download (or return cached) image data
 - `DataCaching` – Store image data on disk